 Excellent results in stimulating the ovaries and freezing the eggs in girls and young women have been reported; however, the data on actual pregnancies or live births after this intervention is much more limited.
 Potential disadvantages include cost and delaying treatment for up to 14 days to obtain the eggs.
 With oocyte preservation, the male partner can be identified at a later date.

 Freezing embryos has been done for a longer time and with more success than freezing eggs.
 This intervention may be applicable for patients who have already chosen a male partner.
 The patient receives hormones, which stimulate the ovaries to make numerous eggs at once.
 Those eggs are retrieved through an office-based procedure and fertilized with sperm, and the resulting embryos are frozen for later use.

 Ovarian Tissue Preservation

-This experimental procedure involves surgically removing part of the ovary and storing it for later use.
-This is currently the only option for girls who have not yet started their periods, and is being done across the country at a limited number of institutions as part of research protocols.
-If you want to pursue this option, we can connect you to these centers.
+This experimental procedure involves surgically removing one ovary, freezing the ovarian tissue, and storing it for later use.
+This is currently the only option for girls who have not yet started their periods (pre-pubertal).
+Post-pubertal women may also qualify for this option.